ylogx/logmein/README.md

 #### Linux user
 All you need to do is type in `logmein` or `logmein -i` in your command line to login PUCampus.
 Plus you also get some more additional functionality through command accessible via command line options listed below:

+###### FAQ
+Q: I'm on windows and when I double click, it asks me to select an application to open this file.
+A: You haven't enabled python setup to connect with .py filetype.
+Run the Python setup again and select all the option for installation

 #### Command line options
 **Usage:** ```logmein [-i || -o || -f credential_file || username password] ```